 - AAR CPC 1245 Pamphlet 34 BOE: Provides general guidelines for the selection of tank cars and recommended procedures for loading and unloading of the cars.
 The Spanish translation was provided by KCS and KCSM to AAR.

-- AAR CPC 1337 OT 55Q with Ask Rail: Recommended Railroad Operating Practices for Transportation of Hazardous Materials
+- AAR CPC 1384 OT-55-R: Recommended Railroad Operating Practices for Transportation of Hazardous Materials

 - AAR CPC 1122 BOE: Provides top ten best practices to help rail shippers reduce non-accident releases, improve emergency response communication and reduce the probability of incidents and accidents in hazmat transportation.